-If you don't know if asbestos is present then the risk and you should and the building surface is breaking down and unstable may be immediate immediately identify if asbestos is present or not. and you are about to undertake demolition, refurbishment or excavation work will be created by you confirm if asbestos is present or not using formal identification methods in all levels of substrates.
-Wait for confirmation before starting any work. but the building surface is sound is not immediate create an AMP to ensure asbestos risk remains low, then tie in long term controls (i.e. formal asbestos identification and removal) with other building works.
+If you don't know if asbestos is present then the risk and you should and the building surface is breaking down and unstable may be immediate immediately identify if asbestos and you are about to undertake demolition, refurbishment or excavation work will be created by you confirm if asbestos is present or not using formal identification methods before any work starts but the building surface is sound is not immediate create an AMP to ensure asbestos risk remains low, then tie in long term controls (i.e. formal asbestos identification and removal) with other building works.